Coincidence Algebra Bundle for Decay Quivers: An Algebraic Approach to Gamma-ray Spectroscopy: Remarks

-\section{Conclusion}
+\subsection{Conclusion}

 Motivated by the need to extend the generality of the transition matrix formalism traditionally used to model nuclear decay schemes, We have demonstrated how the path algebra of a decay quiver gives the underlying algebra for transitions matrices.
 This allowed for an extension into a tensor decay space which we have restricted by defining a coincidence vector space upon which we build the coincidence algebra.
 The coincidence algebra allows for a more general algebra for calculating coincidence probabilities as it allows for multiplication between non connected paths in the decay quiver and in addition separates different branching terms.
 With the path algebra being the space with which nuclear levels schemes live, we have define an algebra bundle over the path algebra where each decay vector defines the structure constants on the coincidence algebra at the fibre.
 We have showed, at the very least that this algebra allows for additional coincidence probability terms to be calculated.
-We propose, however, that this method of taking fibre bundle of quivers, or potentially even quiver representations, may be a fruitful method for modeling at nuclear levels schemes.
-This formalism may potentially be extended to include angular correlations as loops in the base space and potentially and energy and spin representations to the structure.
-This formalism may also have an interesting intersection with geometric nuclear theory.
+We propose, however, that this method of taking fibre bundles of quivers, or potentially even quiver representations, may be a fruitful method for modeling all nuclear levels schemes.